Use the Microsoft Graph security API

 A response code of HTTP 429 means you have reached the quota for either the number of API calls or execution time.
 Refer to the response body to confirm the limit you have reached.

 The maximum query result size of a single request cannot exceed 124 MB.
 Exceeding the size limit results in HTTP 400 Bad Request with the message "Query execution has exceeded the allowed result size.
 Optimize your query by limiting the number of results and try again."

 Alerts are detailed warnings about suspicious activities in a customer's tenant that Microsoft or partner security providers have identified and flagged for action.
 Attacks typically employ various techniques against different types of entities, such as devices, users, and mailboxes.
 The result is alerts from multiple security providers for multiple entities in the tenant.
 Piecing the individual alerts together to gain insight into an attack can be challenging and time-consuming.

-The beta version of the security API offers two types of alerts that aggregate other alerts from security providers and make analyzing attacks and determining response easier:
+The security API offers two types of alerts that aggregate other alerts from security providers and make analyzing attacks and determining response easier:

 - Alerts and incidents - these are the latest generation of alerts in the Microsoft Graph security API.
 They are represented by the alert resource and its collection, incident resource, defined in the